lijiansong/lijiansong.github.io/source/about/index.html.md

 # About Json Lee

 This archive is my profile.
 Now, I am a Ph.D. candidate at [State Key Laboratory of Computer Architecture](http://www.carch.ac.cn/), in [Institute of Computing Technology](http://www.ict.cas.cn), Chinese Academy of Sciences.
+I am an open source enthusiast.
 I love coding, long-distance race and cycling.

 ## Biography